 MOD CME/15/51#11004

-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 a) Member States shall ensure that operating agencies cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service and above a minimum level taking into consideration the relevant Recommendations of the ITU.

+b) Member States shall facilitate the development of international IP interconnections providing both best-effort delivery and end-to-end quality of service delivery.

 Reasons: Member States should be able to intervene when quality of service is impaired and should take the necessary measures for the purpose.
 Reference could also simply be made to the relevant ITU-T Recommendations.